devszilla/netsuite-mcp-ai-guide/README.md

 <div align="center">

 <div style="background: #fff3cd; border-left: 4px solid #ffc107; padding: 15px; margin: 20px 0; border-radius: 5px;">
-⚠️ **Rapidly Evolving Technology:** This document reflects the current state of NetSuite MCP and AI integration as of the date above.
+⚠️ <strong>Rapidly Evolving Technology:</strong> This document reflects the current state of NetSuite MCP and AI integration as of the date above.
 Given the fast-paced nature of AI technology and NetSuite updates, portions of this guide may become outdated quickly.
 Always verify current NetSuite documentation and AI service capabilities.
 </div>

 </div>